cloudy-sfu/Stock-Emotion-via-ERNIE-2.0/README.md

 R: open_rate ~ picr + pita
 ```

-Note: `pi` means the list from `p1` to `p5`, `att*` means the attitudes weighted by other
+Note: `pi` means the list from `p1` to `p5`, `att*` means the attitudes weighted by other attributes.
-attributes.

 The F-statistic is used to test the significance.
-Because the heteroscedasticity has limited
-effect on random forest models, so the F-statistic
+Because the heteroscedasticity has limited effect on random forest models, so the F-statistic
 $$F=\frac{(R_{ur}^2 - R_r^2)(n-k-1)}{(1-R_{ur}^2)q}$$
 is adopted to test the significance.
-In the equation q is the number of variables different
-between UR and R models, and k is the number of variables in UR model.
-Although $R^2$ is defined
-in linear models, as the documentation of random forest regressor introduced, the `score` method
-of it returns $R^2$.
+In the equation q is the number of variables different between UR and R models, and k is the number of variables in UR model.
+Although $R^2$ is defined in linear models, as the documentation of random forest regressor introduced, the `score` method of it returns $R^2$.
 And this metric is adopted in this research.

 Todo: Estimate the effect, which the heteroscedasticity contributes to random forest models.

-### 3.3.
-Random forest model
-To perform the regressions mentioned above, the random forest model, xgboost model and lgboost
-model are adopted and their results are compared.
-Bayes search with 5-fold cross validation is
-also adopted, and the optimal model is finally accepted.
-MSE is the metric to evaluate the
-performance of each model.

-The data is divided into 80% training set and 20% validation set, and the 5-fold cross validation
-is constructed based on the training set.
+Run `close_estimate.py` to perform the F-stats test.